i2p/i2p.www/i2p2www/spec/proposals/123-new-netdb-entries.rst

 Some of this is out-of-scope for this proposal, but putting notes here for now as we don't have a separate encryption proposal yet.

-- Do we need a separate fields for encryption key type and end-to-end encryption type, since we may change the end-to-end scheme (AES+SessionTag) while keeping the same key type?
-Or does the encryption type field represent both the key type and the end-to-end encryption scheme?
-  Third option: Put supported flavors in the properties.
+See also the ECIES thread on zzz.i2p.

+- The encryption type represents the combination of curve, key length, and end-to-end scheme, including KDF and MAC, if any.

+- We have included a key length field, so that the LS2 is parsable and verifiable by the floodfill even for unknown encryption types.

 - Do we want to support multiple encryption types and keys in the same LS?
   Or is it sufficient to have different b32s for different types, as we do now for sig types.
   Would it be possible for a router to auto-detect incoming garlic-encrypted messages, if multiple types were supported in the same tunnel?
+  TODO - IMPORTANT TO DECIDE

 - The first new encryption type to be proposed will probably be ECIES/X25519.
 How it's used end-to-end (either a slightly modified version of ElGamal/AES+SessionTag or something completely new, e.g. ChaCha/Poly) will be specified in one or more separate proposals.
+  See also the ECIES thread on zzz.i2p.

 Notes
 `````
-- Should we reduce the 8-byte expiration in leases to a 2-byte offset from the
+- 8-byte expiration in leases changed to 4 bytes.
+  Alternatives: 2-byte offset from the
   published timestamp in seconds?
 Or 4-byte offset in milliseconds?
-  Or 2-byte offset in seconds?

 - If we ever implement revocation, we can do it with an expires field of zero,
   or zero leases, or both.
 No need for a separate revocation key.